kkerswell/CI_PP1_AnimalCharity/README.md

 10. As the site owner, I want users to find information about available animals ready for adoption.
 11. As the site owner, I want users to get to know the animal shelter.
 12. As the site owner, I want the users to be able to contact us.
+13. As the site owner, I want users to be able to see where we are located.

 ## Design